jaros1/Money-Network/README.md

 The vision here is one app with easy access to any kind of money.
 Use the money systems you like and not only our outdated dangerous money system.
 Choose your money in the same way you choose clothes, food, housing, work, boyfriend, etc.
 We are only free if we are free to choose money systems.
-No more time for bullshit.
+No more bullshit.
 Be free.

 Here is the demo.